djsudduth/wspr-reports/README.md

 # usage
 Requirements - numpy and pandas  (`pip install`)

+## transmit wpsr
+Transmit wspr from your location for a specified time period (1-2 hours is a good baseline)

 ## wspr data
-Copy-paste data directly from https://www.wsprnet.org/drupal/wsprnet/spotquery database query results page and save the data as `wspr.txt` in the script folder.
+Copy-paste your data directly from https://www.wsprnet.org/drupal/wsprnet/spotquery database query results page and save the data as `wspr.txt` in the script folder.
 See example wspr.txt data in the repo.

 **Be sure to save the headers with the data (api forthcoming)**